-Basic crumble topping recipe, which can be made on it’s own or used for any type of fruit crumble, fruit crisp or other baked or cold puddings and desserts.
-Can be also made ahead and frozen.
+Basic crumble topping recipe, which can be made on it’s own (baked separately) or used for any type of fruit crumble, fruit crisp or other baked or cold puddings and desserts.
+This crumble topping be also made ahead and frozen for later.

 This is why I thought, this time round, I will actually take my time to test few versions of the recipe I normally make, measure it and finally have ‘to go’ recipe that I can use with confidence every time!

 Since I’ve made this crumble on it’s own, I also find out that it’s pretty amazing as a topping for my homemade vanilla ice cream recipe.
 So, I hope you enjoy the recipe as much as I do!